Final Four Guide: Top 10 Most Instagram-Worthy Spots In Downtown Minneapolis

 818 S 2nd St.

 Located about three blocks away from U.S. Bank Stadium, the visually-astounding Guthrie Theater offers photographers two unique vantage points to snap near-360-degree shots of the Mississippi River and its east bank.
-“The Amber Box,” located on the theater’s ninth floor, is literally a huge amber box.
-The best part of taking a photo inside the box?
-There’s no filter needed!
-You know, because everything’s going to look amber!
+“The Amber Box,” located on the theater’s ninth floor, is literally a huge, transparent amber box — so feel free to add a filter over the room’s natural one.
 And the “Endless Bridge” below juts out over West River Parkway, giving the illusion of walking out above the Mighty Mississippi.

 8.)
 Stone Arch Bridge